hpaluch/picdem-projects/README.md

 ## Project: PIC16F88 ADC Sound

 * [pic16f88-adc-sound.X/](pic16f88-adc-sound.X/)
-  - read potentiometer angle using ADC - values are 0 to 0x3ff (1023)
+  - read potentiometer angle using ADC - values are 0 to 1023 (0x3ff)
   - output on speaker where period is 1 ms + every $1 \\, \mu s$ (micro-second)
     for +1 increment from ADC.
-  - example ADC=0 (potentiometer set to ground), speaker period is 1 ms (1 000 Hz)
+  - example for: ADC=0 (potentiometer set to ground), speaker period is 1 ms (1 000 Hz)
-  - example ADC=1023 (0x3ff) - when potentiometer set to +5V voltage,
+  - example for: ADC=1023 (0x3ff) - when potentiometer set to +5V voltage,
     speaker period is $2023 \\, \mu s$ ( $1000 \\, \mu s + 1023$ ).
   - also ADC value is send to UART so we can see on Digital Analyzer what ADC value was used for Speaker period.